mjsmith037/mjsmith037.github.io/_posts/2021-09-14-Vaccination_Strategy.md

 ## An alternative: vaccinating to reduce disease spread

-So, how do we operationalize this network perspective?
-Put simply, a network view of vaccination suggests we should additionally consider both **exposure risk** (the risk of being infected) and **spread risk** (the risk of passing the pathogen along to others)<sup><label for="vaxgame" class="margin-toggle sidenote-number"></label></sup><input type="checkbox" id="vaxgame" class="margin-toggle" /><span class="sidenote">For a fun, interactive exploration of this idea, check out [this game](https://vax.herokuapp.com/).
+So, how do we [operationalize](https://en.wikipedia.org/wiki/Operationalization) this network perspective?
+Put simply, a network view of vaccination suggests we should additionally consider both **exposure risk** (the risk of being infected) and **spread risk** (the risk of passing the pathogen along to others)<sup><label for="vaxgame" class="margin-toggle sidenote-number"></label></sup><input type="checkbox" id="vaxgame" class="margin-toggle"/><span class="sidenote">For a fun, interactive exploration of this idea, check out [this game](https://vax.herokuapp.com/).
 In it, you have a limited number of vaccines to distribute amongst a population to minimize the total epidemic size.
 It doesn't consider differential vulnerability, but does a good job of demonstrating the importance of contact network structure on the spread of disease</span>.

 Thinking about differential risk of exposure and spread across the population is complicated because it depends on many interacting variables, such as the prevalence of disease within the population,